-We admired Bahla Fort from outside, as we had time to visit only one fort for the day.
+We admired Bahla Fort from the outside, as we had time to visit only one fort for the day.
 We chose to explore even less visited Jibreen Castle, which is 15 minutes drive from Bahla Fort.

 Get acquainted with royalty living by visiting Jibreen Castle

 Built in 1675 by Imam Bil-Arab Bin Sultan, Jibreen (Jabrin) Castle is one of the best-preserved whimsical battlements.
-Formerly an important learning center of astrology, medicine and Islamic law, today Jibreen is welcoming curious travelers to wander its impressive exteriors and interiors.
+Formerly an important learning center of astrology, medicine, and Islamic law, today Jibreen is welcoming curious travelers to wander its impressive exteriors and interiors.

 We spent around 2-3 hours admiring the ever-changing shadow and light combinations casting over the beautiful castle’s architecture.
 We were enjoying ourselves taking pictures and checking out some of the 50 rooms inside the castle.

-The minimalistic yet rich interiors with elaborately painted ceilings, old date store, beautiful bird-eye views opening up from latticed window courtyard on the rooftop of the castle- are some of the interesting features of this historical structure.
+The minimalistic yet rich interiors with elaborately painted ceilings, old date store, and beautiful bird-eye views opening up from the latticed window courtyard on the rooftop of the castle- are some of the interesting features of this historical structure.

 - Opening Times: Daily, 7:30 AM- 10 PM.